cambridge-cares/TheWorldAvatar/Agents/Ifc2OntoBIMAgent/README.md

 *WIP to transfer these Maven credentials over agents, instead of being implemented as Docker instructions

+*Both development and production environment have set the default JVM Heap size to use 8GB of RAM in their respective docker-compose files.
+Check if you have sufficient technical specifications by ensuring agent is running after deployment.
+If not, please remove the environment values or set it to use less RAM.

 #### 2.3 Running the Agent
-The agent currently offers two API routes:
+The agent currently offers three API routes:
 ##### 2.3.1 GET ROUTE: `~url~/ifc2ontobim-agent/status`

 This route requires a GET request without any parameters, to retrieve the agent's current status.
 A sample request is as follows: